Climate-Sensitive Vector Dynamics

 • Summary of the previous group activity

-• 1 team leader for each group presents
+• One team leader for each group presents

 • A joint paper summarising the outcome of the conference and the model comparisons